European Super League - the key questions: What is it? Who is involved? How likely?

 This does feel significant, both for the future of English and European football.

-We have been here before - namely Project Big Picture - but what feels different this time is the level of planning and what may or may not have been signed.
+We have been here before - namely Project Big Picture - but what feels different this time is the level of planning.

 The furious reaction from the Premier League, UEFA and other European leagues signifies just how much this threatens the integrity of domestic and European leagues.